A journey from peak to plain5th August 2009

 Regardless of being equipped to deal with what the weather puts your way, I still find the possibility of some dryness much more amenable and last Saturday week didn’t fail to supply exactly that.
 It was a merry counterpoint to the near pervasive wetness that has so dominated July’s weather.
 Casting my eye over the weather forecast map of Britain, the idea of hiking from Grasmere to Borrowdale by way of Grasmere Common and Greenup Edge came into my mind.
 In the event, circumstances did not allow for this so I stayed local to enjoy a pleasant afternoon’s and early evening’s walking along a mixture of thoroughfares as I wandered through some Staffordshire and Cheshire countryside.

-The final stretches of the way to Mow Cop Castle were over tarmac and I took the chance to linger a while on those upward slopes.
-Clouds packed the sky so sunshine was spotty and it looked like photographic ambitions of making photos of the aforementioned erstwhile summerhouse were to come to naught.
+The final stretches of the way to Mow Cop Castle were over tarmac and I took the chance to linger awhile on those upward slopes.
+Clouds packed the sky, so sunshine was spotty and it looked like photographic ambitions of making photos of the aforementioned erstwhile summerhouse were to come to naught.
 However, the decision to hang about on National Trust property was rewarded when the sun got through to light up the Castle, built by a former resident of nearby Rode Hall.
-It is a well known landmark round these parts but there’s more to that to Mow Cop, as you’ll realise if you ever come by a free leaflet produced by the Mow Cop Resident’s Association with Heritage Lottery funding to promote their Heritage Trail.
-A read of the said document should reveal that a lot is packed into what looks for all of the world to be a small inconsequential spot.
-The Castle might be visible from as far away as Siddington and Marton but an afternoon or day long visit should be well spent if you put in the effort.
+It is a well-known landmark round these parts, but there’s more to that to Mow Cop, as you’ll realise if you ever come by a free leaflet produced by the Mow Cop Resident’s Association with Heritage Lottery funding to promote their Heritage Trail.
+A read of the said document should reveal that a lot is packed into what looks for all the world to be a small inconsequential spot.
+The Castle might be visible from as far away as Siddington and Marton, but an afternoon or day long visit should be well spent if you put in the effort.

 Direct train from Macclesfield to Kidsgrove and bus service 38 from Wheelock to Macclesfield.